Housewife: History

 Being a housewife was only realistic among middle-class and upper-class families.
 In working-class families, it was typical for women to work.
 In the 19th century, a third to half of married women in England were recorded in the census as working for outside pay, and some historians believe this to be an undercount.
 Among married couples that could afford it, the wife often managed the housework, gardening, cooking, and children without working outside the home.
 Women were often very proud to be a good homemaker and have their house and children respectably taken care of.
-Other women, like Florence Nightingale, pursued non-factory professions even though they were wealthy enough that they did not need the income.
-Some professions open to women were also restricted to unmarried women (e.g., teaching).
+Other women, like Florence Nightingale, pursued non-factory professions even though they were wealthy enough not to need the income.
+Some professions open to women were also restricted to unmarried women (e.g. teaching).

-In the early 20th century, both world wars (World War I, 1914–18; and World War II, 1939-45) were fought by the men of many different countries.
+In the early 20th century, both world wars (World War I, 1914–18; and World War II, 1939–45) were fought by the men of many countries.
 (There were also special roles in the armed forces carried out by women, e.g. nursing, transport, etc. and in some countries women soldiers also.)
 While the men were at war, many of their womenfolk went to work outside the home to keep the countries running.
 Women, who were also homemakers, worked in factories, businesses and farms.
 At the end of both wars, many men had died, and others returned injured.
 Some men were able to return to their previous positions, but some women stayed in the workforce as well.
-In addition to this surge in women entering the workforce, convenience food and domestic technology were also rising in popularity, both of which saved women time that they may have spent performing domestic tasks, and enabled them to instead pursue other interests.
+In addition to this surge in women entering the workforce, convenience food and domestic technology were also rising in popularity, both of which saved women time that they may have spent performing domestic tasks and enabled them to instead pursue other interests.

-The governments of communist countries in the early and middle 20th century, such as the Soviet Union and China, encouraged married women to keep working after giving birth.
+The governments of communist countries in the early and middle 20th century, such as the Soviet Union, Cuba and China, encouraged married women to keep working after giving birth.
 There were very few housewives in communist countries until free market economic reform in the 1990s, which led to a resurgence in the number of housewives.
 Conversely, in the Western World of the 1950s, many women quit their jobs to be housewives after giving birth.
 Only 11% of married women in the US kept working after giving birth.